NiryoRobotics/roscon-2025/src/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 **For the naive solution, test both implementations, with and without the obstacle and report the results.**

+´´´bash
+ros2 launch workshop_packaging_manager packaging_moveit2_launch.py
+´´´

 ### Nota bene
 To make the conveyor runs, you need to initialize it by calling a niryo service.
 You just have to call it once, not each time you run the program.

 ```bash
 ros2 service call /niryo_robot/conveyor/ping_and_set_conveyor niryo_ned_ros2_interfaces/srv/SetConveyor "{cmd: 1, id: 9}"
 ```

+Don't forget that your ros2driver needs to be running while the program is launched.

 ## Conclusion